arnaud-jamin/Cog/README.md

 - [Sample Executable](https://drive.google.com/file/d/1T7jQFoZ5rd6goBtDH-FCbjn6Kr1RzUCE/view?usp=sharing) (300 MB)

 Cog provides:
-- ImGui windows to inspect and configure various Unreal features (Enhanced Inputs, Gameplay Abilities, Core Engine)
+- ImGui windows to inspect and configure various Unreal systems (Enhanced Inputs, Gameplay Abilities, Core Engine)
 - Window mangement with persistent configuration and layouts.
 - C++ and Blueprint functions to log and debug draw within Log Categories.
 - Control over the server regarding debug draw, logging, spawning, cheats.

-## Windows
+General Info:
+- Cog can be used both in editor and package builds.
+It is disabled by default on shipping builds.

-- In the sample press the `[Tab]` key or use the `Cog.ToggleInput` console command to open the ImGui Main Menu.
+- Press the `[Tab]` key or use the `Cog.ToggleInput` console command to open the ImGui Main Menu.
+- Mouse over a window title to display its help.
 - Most windows display their contents based on a selected actor.
-- The selector actor can be chosen using the `Engine/Selection` window or widget.
+The selector actor can be chosen using the `Engine/Selection` window or widget.

-- Mouse over a window title to display its help.
+## Cog Windows

 ### Abilities